camunda/camunda-bpm-examples/spring-boot-starter/example-simple/README.md

-# Simple Camunda Spring Boot application
+# Simple Camunda Spring Boot Application

 This example only uses `camunda-bpm-spring-boot-starter`, so it does not start an embedded tomcat and provides no REST API.
 It demonstrates how Camunda can be used in combination with Spring Boot to spawn a node that: